ntnu-arl/aerial_gym_simulator/docs/3_robots_and_controllers.md

 $$ \dot{f_i} = \frac{1}{\tau_i} (f_{ref_i} - f_i), $$

 where $f_i$ is the current thrust value for motor $i$, $f_{ref_i}$ is the reference thrust value from the controller, and $\tau_i$ is the time-constant of the motor.
 The thrust rate is clamped to a maximum value to prevent the motors from saturating.
-The users are encouraged to match the model to their robot platform for accurate simulation results.
+Users are encouraged to match this model to their specific robot platform for accurate simulation results.

 !!! example "First order motor model"
     ```python